robogears/MusicSorter/README.md

 ## How it works

 1. Scans your Downloads folder for audio files
-2. Reads embedded artist/title tags ([mutagen](https://github.com/quodlibet/mutagen)) and computes a 64-bar amplitude envelope ([miniaudio](https://github.com/irmen/pyminiaudio))
+2. Reads each track's artist and title from its tags
-3. Queries Last.fm's `track.getTopTags` (falling back to `artist.getTopTags`)
+3. Asks Last.fm what genres people have tagged it with
-4. Matches the top tag against your existing genre folders under Music root — exact → substring → fuzzy
+4. Suggests the closest match from your existing genre folders
-5. You confirm or override the suggestion, then click Move (or batch-Move all queued)
+5. You confirm or pick a different one — then Move

 ## Configuration